wp-plugins/miniorange-login-openid/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a facebook login plugin as widget.
-This widget also supports default wordpress user login.
+This is a miniOrange login plugin as widget.

 == Description ==

-This is a facebook login plugin as widget.
-This widget also supports default wordpress user login.
-A facebook application API needs to be created to setup this plugin.
+This is a miniOrange login plugin as widget.
+A miniOrange application needs to be created to setup this plugin.
 The setup is simple.
 Instructions are provided below.

 = Important =